couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

   * Either both `username` and `password` are set OR both `clientCertificate` and `clientKey` are set.

 The `LinkType()` implementation must return a value that corresponds to `"couchbase"`.

+On fetching a `CouchbaseRemoteAnalyticsLink`:
+  * The `hostname` property is present as `activeHostname`.
+  * The `password` property must be blanked out/left unset.
+  * The `clientKey` property must be blanked out/left unset.
+  * The `dataverse` property must be set by first checking the `dataverse` field in the response body and if empty falling back to the `scope` field.

 ### CouchbaseAnalyticsEncryptionSettings